oracle/python-oracledb/doc/src/user_guide/cqn.rst

 See :ref:`Subscription Objects <subscrobj>` for more details on the subscription object that is created.

-When using Oracle Database and Oracle client libraries 19.4, or later, the optional subscription parameter ``client_initiated`` can be set:
+When using Oracle Database and Oracle Client libraries 19.4, or later, the optional subscription parameter ``client_initiated`` can be set:

 .. code-block:: python